-As a Laboratory & Quality Control Supervisor at Genesis Biosciences, Natasha is responsible for the high standards associated with all Genesis’ products developed in the UK and Europe.
+As a Quality Assurance Supervisor at Genesis Biosciences, Natasha is responsible for the high standards associated with all Genesis’ products developed in the UK and Europe.

-Ensuring the quality of products through supervising the analysis, testing, studies, reports and more, Natasha is an integral part of the Genesis Biosciences lab.
+Ensuring the quality of products through supervising the analysis, testing, studies, reports and more, Natasha is an integral part of the Genesis Biosciences Quality Team.